 Edward R. Maguire is a Professor in the School of Criminology and Criminal Justice at Arizona State University.
 He received his Ph.D. in Criminal Justice from the State University of New York at Albany in 1997.

 Professor Maguire has also focused heavily on the study of violence in various forms.
 From 2004-2010, he led a team of American scholars and police officials to diagnose the causes of a violent crime outbreak in Trinidad and Tobago in the eastern Caribbean.
 More recently, his research has examined violence during crowd events and community-based violence reduction efforts.
+He is currently working with several research partners on a systematic review of street outreach mediation strategies for reducing violence.
+He and a colleague are also writing a book on violence against women in India.

 Aside from his academic career, Professor Maguire enjoyes teaching and training in Brazilian jiu jitsu and spending time with his family.